prataprc/pitch-rustlang/cargo/PITCHME.md

    Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)
 ```

-this builds the project in development mode, fast compilation, but
+This builds the project in development mode, fast compilation, but
 slow performing artifacts.

 To build in release mode: